 Jazz is one of the most influential and timeless genres of music.
 With artists such as Duke Ellington, Ella Fitzgerald, Miles Davis, and Dave Brubeck creating some of the genres most recognizable pieces of music, it is easy to understand why jazz has left such a monumental impression on countless generations.
-In honor of Women’s History Month and for those interested in the Jazz with EboniRamm: A Celebration of Women in Jazz, here are five phenomenal women who have made their own influential mark in jazz music.
+In honor of Women’s History Month, here are five phenomenal women who have made their own influential mark in jazz music.

 Born and raised in Virginia, Ella Fitzgerald is recognized as one of the most influential voices of jazz music.
 Known for her powerful and beautiful voice, Fitzgerald continued to perform up until the age of 74.